| René Nyffenegger's collection of things on the web | |

-There are five cursor attributes: %isopen, %found, %notfound, %rowcount and %bulk_rowcount.
-In order to demonstrate these, the following table
+In order to demonstrate some of these, the following table is created…

-create table cur_attr_exmpl ( a number, b varchar2(20) );
+create table cur_attr_exmpl (

-... and filled with these values:
+… and filled with the following values:

-With %isopen it is possible to test whether a cursor was opened:
+With %isopen, it is possible to test whether a cursor was opened:

 declare